Lockheed F-117 Nighthawk: Stealth

 The F-117 has an RCS around 0.001 m2.
 Among the penalties for stealth are subsonic speeds to prevent frame heating, heat on the engine inlet and outlet prevent certain thrusting maneuvers, a very low wing aspect ratio, and a high sweep angle (50°), needed to deflect incoming radar waves to the sides.
 With these design considerations and no afterburner, the F-117 is limited to subsonic speeds.
 Additionally, to maintain its low observability, the F-117 was not equipped with radar; not only would an active radar be detectable through its emissions, but also an inactive radar antenna would also act as a reflector of radar energy.
 Whether it carries any radar detection equipment remained classified as of 2008.

 Its faceted shape (made from two-dimensional flat surfaces) resulted from the limitations of the 1970s-era computer technology used to calculate its RCS.
 Later supercomputers made subsequent aircraft like the B-2 bomber made using curved surfaces while maintaining stealth possible, through the use of far more computational resources to perform the additional calculations.
-The radio-wave absorbing materials covering the F-117 weighed almost one ton and were held in place by glue.
-The gaps between the sheets are filled with a kind of putty material called "butter".
+The F-117 was covered by almost one ton of radio-wave absorbing materials, manufactured as flat sheets.
+The sheets were held in place by glue, with the gaps between filled by a kind of putty material called "butter".

 An exhaust plume contributes a significant infrared (IR) signature.
 The F-117 reduces IR signature with a noncircular tail pipe (a slit shape) to minimize the exhaust cross-section and maximize the mixing of hot exhaust with cool, ambient air.
 The F-117 lacks afterburners, because the hot exhaust would increase the infrared signature, breaking the sound barrier would produce an obvious sonic boom, and surface heating of the aircraft skin would also increase the IR footprint.
 As a result, its performance in air combat maneuvering required in a dogfight would never match that of a dedicated fighter aircraft; this was unimportant in the case of the F-117, since it was a dedicated attack aircraft.

 Passive (multistatic) radar, bistatic radar, and especially multistatic radar systems detect some stealth aircraft better than conventional monostatic radars, since first-generation stealth technology (such as the F-117) reflects energy away from the transmitter's line of sight, effectively increasing the RCS in other directions, which the passive radars monitor.